-Carlos Ruiz Zafón’s “The Angel’s Game” is book 2 in the writer’s Cemetery of Forgotten Books series.
+Carlos Ruiz Zafón’s “The Angel’s Game” is book two in the writer’s Cemetery of Forgotten Books series.

-It’s the first one I’ve read in the quartet of books, and in an ideal world I would have started with book 1, “The Shadow Of The Wind”.
+It’s the first one I’ve read in the quartet of books, and in an ideal world I would have started with book one, “The Shadow Of The Wind”.